fundamentals of community herbalism

 Payment plans available

-Format: Weekly video lessons + Biweekly live sessions (every other Wednesday)
+Format: Weekly video lessons (with integration breaks) + Monthly live sessions & study halls

 DETAILS

-Tuition: Tuition for the online guided Fundamentals of Community Herbalism Program is $2,150.
-Once you are accepted, a $250 non-refundable deposit is required in order to secure your spot, with the rest of your tuition due by January 15th, 2025.
+Tuition: Tuition for the online guided Fundamentals of Community Herbalism Program is $1900, which includes a $250 non-refundable deposit.
 If you would like to arrange a payment plan, we can discuss options after you are accepted into the program.

 Additional costs: two required textbooks, medicine making supplies.
 (Kitchen scale and measuring cup required for medicine making.)